Peter Bradbury

 Peter Bradbury (born 2 July 1958) is a former Australian rules footballer who played with Essendon and Collingwood in the VFL during the 1980s.

 A half-back flanker, Bradbury was a premiership player at Essendon in 1984.

+He played in the 1984 Grand Final against Hawthorn.

-He missed out on selection in their premiership side the following season and in 1986 was traded to Collingwood as Essendon needed to make room for Geoff Raines.
+He missed out on selection in their premiership side the following season and, in 1986, was traded to Collingwood as Essendon needed to make room for Geoff Raines.